St Vincent History

 The Vincentian Fathers, who staffed the parish for its first twelve years, named the parish for their patron saint, St. Vincent de Paul.
 During these early years the original and, which had three houses on it, was transformed into a rectory and a church.
 In 1922 the Augustinian priests were assigned to the parish, and then in 1925, when the Augustinians were transferred to St. Patrick's Parish, diocesan priests were permanently assigned to St. Vincent de Paul Church.

 Since 2010, the physical plant has been updated to renew and refresh the facilities.
 A new electrical system was installed, and Phase I of the technology improvement plan was completed, carpeting has been replaced in the hallways and stairs, new flooring installed in the first and second-grade classrooms, blinds have been installed in five classrooms, with lock-down shades for classroom doors, and a rechargeable cart with 30 notebook computers for seventh and eighth grades was purchased, as well as Promethean boards, which were installed in every grade and the science room.
-Security cameras have been temporarily installed with completion and permanent installation to be implemented as part of Phase II of the technology plan.
+Security cameras were temporarily installed with completion and permanent installation completed in 2019 as part of Phase II of the technology plan.